arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-setup-license/content.md

 ![Connect to the board](assets/connect.png)

-### 6. License Activation with Product Key (Portenta Machine Control)
+### 5. License Activation with Product Key (Portenta Machine Control)

-If the communication is successful the main panel will show the license section to be filled in and a status indicator.
+If the communication is successful, the main panel will show the license section to be filled in and a status indicator.

 #### Online Activation
-<br></br>

 To use your product license, paste the key in the blank next to **Product Key** and press the **Activate** button.